bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/genesis.md

 #### Token

-The `tokens` module handles tokens, which contains the information of Beacon Chain native token `BNB`.
+The `tokens` module handles tokens, which contains the information of BNB Beacon Chain native token `BNB`.

 ```json
 "tokens": [